rchakode/oneinsight/README.md

 * A backend shell script ``curl-xml-rpc.sh`` to frequently pool host information via the OpenNebula's XML-RPC API.
 * A cron entry to periodically run the pooling script.
-* The Web frontend served by a Web server, Apache or any other Web servers.
+* A Web frontend served by a Web server, Apache or any other Web servers.

 Installation
 ============